The Law of Compression: Communication Efficiency in Predictive Systems

 4.2.1 Culture as a Product of Compression Optimization

-We propose that cultural evolution is fundamentally driven by the need for efficient communication, as described by the LoC.
-Culture—including shared knowledge, beliefs, values, and practices—emerges from the cognitive imperative to minimize data transfer while preserving essential meaning within specific contexts.
+We propose that cultural evolution is partly shaped by the need for efficient communication, as described by the LoC.
+Culture, including shared knowledge, beliefs, values, and practices, can be understood as a growing set of compressed signals, rituals, tools, and norms that preserve predictive value within specific contexts.

 Examples include: